 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
 This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Van Haaften Plumbing & Heating a call at 641-628-3621.
+If you’re worried your air conditioner is sinking and causing problems, give Van Haaften Plumbing & Heating a call at 641-628-3621.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.